Ethan123123/Erasers/README.md

 ### Donate know

-Visit our donation page here and donate today for every 10cents equals 1 eraser our goal is 6 mill erasers [Our GoFundMe Page](https://www.gofundme.com/erasehitlermistake).
+Visit our donation page here and donate today.
+Every 10 cents equals 1 eraser our goal is 6 mill erasers [Our GoFundMe Page](https://www.gofundme.com/erasehitlermistake).

-### Support or Contact
+#### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.